 You should notify the IHT caseworker at the earliest possible opportunity of the following: -

 - If it is agreed or there is a strong possibility that BR is not due as claimed;

 - If we accept that 100% BR is due when it was not originally claimed;

 - If a meaningful adjustment in value is likely to be achievable;

 - If you discover that a previously undisclosed sum was due to an estate from the company or that a sum due is substantially greater than that stated on the IHT Return.
 [You should bear in mind that sums due by way of a loan account, undrawn dividends and so on do not qualify for business relief and are fully taxable.
 You should also inform the IHT caseworker of any possible omissions, for example, where a balance sheet shows sums due to directors but no breakdown is given.
 See chapter at SVM108080]

 - If there is a change in relation to the instalment option being exercised by the taxpayers.

 For example, you note that the tax is being paid by instalments and interest relief has been claimed.
 If the company is an investment company, interest relief is not available and you should notify the IHT caseworker accordingly.
 Alternatively, tax on a deceased’s shares may be being paid by instalments and you are informed or discover that the company has been sold or the shares have been sold.
 The instalment option ceases on sale and you should notify the IHT caseworker.
 [See also chapter at SVM108100.]

 - If you become aware of events which could affect the amount of IHT payable.

-Where you are reporting omissions or adjustments, you should inform the IHT caseworker how the adjustment/understatement came to light, as he/she will wish to consider whether penalties might be appropriate.
+Where you are reporting omissions or adjustments, you should inform the IHT caseworker how the adjustment or omission came to light so that the caseworker can consider whether penalties are appropriate.